 If your motherland happens to be Poland, you better think twice.

-Poland is a beautiful place with tons and tons of good stuff to be said about it, with beautiful nature and pretty bearable climate.
-But there is one thing you will probably hate when you come here and it is the driving.
+Poland is a beautiful place with tons and tons of good stuff to be said about it, with beautiful nature and a pretty bearable climate.
+But there is one thing you will probably hate when you come here, and it is the driving.
 It’s a national sport over here.
 And not in a good way.

 (Having said that I must admit there was this ONE time I had actually found driving in Poland ok.
 That was after having lived in the Middle East for a while;)

 Or – because you can already see it in front of you – when one big truck is overtaking the other – even bigger truck – you slow down, bc – obviously.
 But that man in the Astra behind you doesn’t see it.
 Why would he?
 Well, likely because of all the steam that’s going through his ears.
-He needs that left lane and he needs it NOW.
+He needs that left lane, and he needs it NOW.
 He will subtly let you know you should move it.
 With his long lights and the honk.
 Simultaneously.
 Repeatedly.
 Making your heart pound, completely unnecessarily.

 And as he is finally passing you by, you can see that he can’t even shout at you now because he suddenly discovers you’re a female person behind the wheel.
 A woman on a highway?
 Not scared of the *strong alpha in his oh so powerful car*?
 What do you know?
 And she’s driving a decent car not wanting to go 250km/h.
 How is this even possible(?!).
 Shocking, I know.